Week of January 17-23, 2021

 2021 Offering Envelopes

 The 2021 Offering envelopes are available for pick up in the office or at drive-up Communion.
 Office hours are Monday through Thursday, 9:00am – 1:00pm.
 The envelopes are perpetual dated, they will not have the actual Sunday date on the envelope but labeled as: Jan 1st Sunday, Jan 2nd Sunday”.
 The Initial Offering and monthly Outreach envelopes are included.

-In our Diocesan Cycle of Prayer, we pray for Holy Cross, Wisconsin Dells
+In our Diocesan Cycle of Pray, we pray for St. Peter’s, Fort Atkinson

 If you have or know someone needing extra prayers, please give the office a call Monday through Thursday, 9:00am – 1:00pm, or send us the information via email.

 Please remember in your prayers this week … Adam & Monica, Addison, Alyssa, Andi & Rick, Arthur, Barbara, Bill, Bill G, CC and Tom, Carol (Lisa C’s mom), Charlotte, Chris G, Dan, David, Dee, Dennis, Edie, Gary H, Jacquie, Jeannie M, Judy L, Karen, Kayla, Kathy & Tim, Ken, Laurie L, Leslie B, Linda S, Lois, Mary, Mary & Peter K, Mike, Mike B, Mike V, Nancy, Nancy S, Nathan, Neil, Norb, Richard, Rick R, Robert, Ruth, Salvado, Shelly, Steven, and Suzy.
 Please pray for all who are ill with COVID-19, for their loved ones, and for all who are treating them.